pergus/netbox-zabbix/README.md

 | Add Host information as a tab for Device and VM              | Todo          |
 | Add CIDR to the config                                       | Todo          |

+The validate button reloads the page which means all vm/device are validated if automatic validation is enabled.
+Should the validate button be hidden if automatic validation is enabled?

 ## Features